In this article:

 - Essential Amino Acids – not produced naturally by the body and must be consumed through food or supplementation

-So what are the different types of protein, and what’s the difference?
+So what are the main types of protein sources, and what’s the difference?

-There are two main categories (or sources) of proteins – animal and plant based.
+There are two main protein sources- animal and plant based.

 Animal proteins include: